-Sanny Builder supports writing a raw content in an output file.
-All values within this construct are written in an output file without any checks.
+Sanny Builder supports writing raw content into an output file.
+Within this construct, all values are directly written in an output file without undergoing any checks.

 Use this feature only if you know what you're doing.
 Any mistakes will corrupt the script file making it unreadable by the game or a script editor.